microsoft/onnxruntime/docs/execution-providers/TensorRT-ExecutionProvider.md

     ],
 )

-# Once inference session initialization is done (assume no dynamic shape input, otherwise you have to wait until inference run is done)
+# Once inference session initialization is done (assume no dynamic shape input, otherwise you must wait until inference run is done)
-# you can find timing cache is saved in the 'trt_engine_cache_path' directory, e.g. TensorrtExecutionProvider_cache_cc75.timing, please note
+# you can find timing cache is saved in the 'trt_engine_cache_path' directory, e.g., TensorrtExecutionProvider_cache_cc75.timing, please note
 # that the name contains information of compute capability.

 sess.run(